gullah26/eazy-shopper/README.md

  - Integrate more available payment option like invoice checkout, Paypal checkout and adding other payment providers in the future

+ - Availability of  like button on all products

 ## **Technologies used**